sgago/thestudyguide/sysdesign/sysdesign.md

 So, while helpful, CAP is limited in its practical application.
 This is, again, about tradeoffs.
 The PACELC theorem, an extension of CAP, expresses this as, when a network is partitioned (P), choose between availability (A) and consistency (C).
 Else, when operating normally (E), choose between latency (L) and consistency (C).
 We see that this is not some binary choice between AP and CP, but rather a spectrum of tradeoffs between the various consistency models and latency.
 Indeed, some systems like [Azure's Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/consistency-levels) allow you to choose the consistency model you want which is neat.

 ### Consistency
 Warning: This sections discusses CAP consistency for distributed systems.
-The concept of consistency discussed in ACID and CALM are different things!
+Consistency discussed in ACID and CALM is different!

+With that warning in mind, we are going to discuss *distributed consistency models*.
+Distributed consistency models are different strategies for keeping multiple computers, all talking on an asynchronous network, on the same page in terms of data.

+This can be nebulous on first pass, so I will describe this in three ways:
+1. Agreeing on grocery shopping each week takes communication.
+And communication takes time.
+Getting groceries is much faster if I don't communicate with my spouse, but my spouse might like to have a say in what we're eating for the week.
+We might have different answers about what we're eating until we talk it out.
+Likewise, to get two computers to agree on a value, they need to communicate, and this communication still takes time.
+The computers can give you an answer sooner, but you might get different values if you ask different computers!
+In other words, as a system becomes more available, it becomes less consistent.
-With that in mind, distributed consistency models are different strategies for keeping computers on the same page in terms of data.
-Consistency models are a set of guarantees - or lack of guarantees - about what state the data will be in when you ask certain nodes.
+2. Put another way, these consistency models are a set of guarantees - or lack of guarantees - about what state the data will be in when you ask certain nodes.
+Again, at a high-level, these models are describing how accurate or how quickly a group of computers can give you an answer.

-Put another way, distributed systems are often modeled around consistency models which define how updates to a distributed system are observed.
+3. Put yet another way, distributed systems are often modeled around how updates to a distributed system are observed.
 With different models, you may see data visibility, ordering of operations, performance differences, fault tolerance, ease of implementation, and ease of maintenance.

-Let's describe this in a third, easier way.
-To get two computers to agree on a value, they need to communicate, and communication takes time.
-However, the computers can give you an answer sooner, but you might get different values if you ask different computers!
-In other words, as a system becomes more available, it becomes less consistent.

 For example, say you have two computers serving a webpage.
 If you ask the computers how many visitors a single page has received, you could get two different answers!
-They need to share with each other how many visits they've received.
+They need to share how many visits each has received.
 Maybe one computer has an old value and hasn't been informed of visits from the other computer yet.
 Alternatively, instead of waiting for the computers to agree, we can increase performance and give you a maybe not up-to-date count of the visits.

 To be blunt, there's a ton of these models, so we'll cover the main ones.